-Along with the new cable wake attraction, the 140-acre park offers a zip line and treetop adventure course, jetpack flights, Segway tours, three miles of nature trails and a 25-acre lake for fishing, kayaking and stand up paddleboarding.
+Along with the new cable wake attraction, the 140-acre park offers a zip line and treetop adventure course, Segway tours, three miles of nature trails and a 25-acre lake for fishing, kayaking and stand up paddleboarding.

 Go Ape!, South Carolina’s first combination zip line and ropes course, features 40 obstacles set in the canopy of a six-acre forest.
 To get from treetop to treetop, participants have to climb rope ladders, cross a variety of precarious bridges, swing Tarzan-style from a rope onto a net and glide through the air on five zip lines.
 All along you’re securely fastened to an overhead cable.

 The attraction has been so popular with families, a junior course was added for kids age nine and younger.